 With Alan’s Factory Outlet 3D designer, you can customize the perfect metal building or carport for your needs.
 With a range of sizes, styles, and weather ratings, your affordable dream building is just a few clicks away.
 Our metal buildings have many uses, and they function well as garages, workshops, and agricultural buildings.

-*Disclaimer: The metal buildings that we sell at Alan’s Factory Outlet are not made to code to be used as homes.
+Note: The metal buildings that we sell at Alan’s Factory Outlet are not designed to be used as homes.